arturwojnar/blog/articles/architecture-the-bad-parts.md

 > The integrating clinic wants to introduce its own risk calculation formula

 Nothing simpler, right?
-Following the current architecture and the way of work, the team decides, yet another time, to extend the `Alert` entity and implement the new logic, a new decision model, along side the previous ones.
+Following the current architecture and the way of work, the team decides, yet another time, to extend the `Alert` entity and implement the new logic, a new decision model, alongside the previous ones.

 **Thus, we keep increasing the features coupling within the alerting part.**

-This process will go deeper, because such integrations are popular.
-A new signed contract is potential new integration with another clinic or hospital.
+This process will go deeper because such integrations are popular.
+A new signed contract is a potential new integration with another clinic or hospital.

 _Let's take another requirement:_

 > Doctor wants to display liver cancer risk levels

-While the team thinks about this feature during another planning session, it concludes that the change needed to be applied is not trivial.
+While the team thinks about this feature during another planning session, it concludes that the change needed is not trivial.
-Turns out that currently the system does not persist calculated risk levels, instead it analyzes the input data each time.
+It turns out that currently the system does not persist calculated risk levels; instead, it analyzes the input data each time.
 However, the team believes they can just store the risk level in alerts.
-But someone else from the team, someone more analytical, says that alerts contains only risks which exceeded the treshold.
-Thus, to implement the feature the team would have to store those values separately.
+But someone else from the team, someone more analytical, says that alerts contain only risks that exceeded the threshold.
+Thus, to implement the feature, the team would have to store those values separately.

 **But here comes the question.
 Maybe the team hasn't discovered some entities in the first place?**

 ## Prediction of Alert evolution

-We know enough to predict how the `Alert` entity (by that, I understand the domain part, but also the repository, service and controller - in general a place containing features grouped under one context) will evolve.
+We know enough to predict how the `Alert` entity (by that, I understand the domain part, but also the repository, service, and controller — in general, a place containing features grouped under one context) will evolve.
 And the future is not bright for it.

 We've already learned that the `Alert` includes various features grouped under the Alert flag.

-See a line chart in Image 11 demonstrating how the coupling of the contained features in Alert increases over time, when next features are implemented.
+See a line chart in Image 11 demonstrating how the coupling of the contained features in `Alert` increases over time when new features are implemented.

-When coupling raises, cohesion decreases.
+When coupling rises, cohesion decreases.

 <article-image maxwidth="600px" src="/public/articles/architecture-the-bad-parts/alert-coupling-chart.webp" label="Image 11.
 Alert, as an object, contains many slightly dependent functionalities."></article-image>